 Holistic Equine Dentistry

-Important facts from Casey regarding young horses and their development.
-For those of you that may have behavior problems with your youngster, have your equine dentist take a look in the mouth for caps and new teeth, it's frequently the root of the problem. .
+Many trainers don't understand how important the teeth are.
+I have seen trainers complain about the behavior of the horse, when all that was needed was to have the teeth floated.
+For those of you that may have behavior problems with your horses, especially youngsters, have your equine dentist take a look in the mouth for caps and new teeth, it's frequently the root of the problem.

 At 3 1/2 ~ the 3 molars come in and start to line up.
 They also lose 4 caps and it is another 6 months until those teeth start to wear.